 Beanie Babies captured us with their cute floppy forms.
 Children and adults alike loved the multicolored, adorably-named animals.
 The problem was, once the cuteness wore out, people got tired of them.
 But the good news for Funko fans is that there is one thing that gives the vinyl figures more staying power, and it can be explained very easily.
 Pop Culture vs. Plaything.
 Beanie Babies were never meant to become fluffy goldmines, it was a side effect.
 Funko Pops bring our favorite fandoms to life.

 That difference might seem small to outsiders, but to collectors, this is HUGE.
 Fans will be clamoring for Star Wars or Doctor Who Pops for years to come.
 Funkos are low-cost collectibles that anyone can get their hands on, which makes them appealing even to people who don’t consider themselves collectors.
 Who doesn’t want a cute version of their favorite character on their shelves?
 And don’t get us started on the Chase Pops and the exclusives!
 If you really love Funkos, these rarer Funkos sell for much higher prices than their common counterparts.
 Beanie Babies never had such a collector driven mindset.

 So will the Funko Boom End?

-Eventually Funkos may not be as popular as they are now, but the truth is, they have a much better chance for survival then the Beanie Baby craze ever did.
+Eventually, Funkos may not be as popular as they are now, but the truth is, they have a much better chance for survival than the Beanie Baby craze ever did.
 When you mix constantly evolving fandoms and cost-effective collectibles, everyone wins (Especially us!
 We have soooo many Funkos!).
 We’re pretty sure Funkos will be around for a long time.
-Their adorability and size makes them attractive to almost anyone, and their links to fandom make them irreplaceable in any collection!
+Their adorability and size make them attractive to almost anyone, and their links to fandom make them irreplaceable in any collection!